 Please note, last testing time is 4pm each day, 30 mins before closing time, unless otherwise indicated.

-Testing Bus locations week beginning Monday 20 September 2021:
+Testing Bus locations week beginning Monday 18 October 2021: Bus Not Operating

-Testing Bus week beginning Monday 27 September 2021: Bus not operating
+Testing Bus locations week beginning Monday 25 October 2021:

 If you test positive following your community COVID-19 test you and your whole household must immediately self-isolate.